ps-tuebingen/decomposition-diversity/Repl/README.md

 - To print the current program, type `:showprogram`.
 - Writing an expression which is valid within the currently loaded program will evaluate this expression.
   Alternatively, you can evaluate an expression `<expr>` for `<n>` steps by using `:step <n> <expr>`.
+  In the expression, you may also write numerals for values of type `Nat` (when such a type exists and represents the usual Peano numbers).
 - To constructorize the currently loaded program, type `:constructorize <x>`, where `<x>` is the codatatype to be constructorized.
 - To destructorize the currently loaded program, type `:destructorize <x>`, where `<x>` is the datatype to be destructorized.